Resale - Digital Switched Service (DSS) - V28.0

 CenturyLink's retail rates for DSS, less any applicable resale discount, apply to resold DSS.
 Rates and/or applicable discounts are available in Exhibit A or the specific rate sheet in your Interconnection or Resale Agreement.

 Tariffs, regulations and policies applicable to CenturyLink retail products available for resale, are located in the state specific Tariffs/Catalogs/Price Lists.

-Additional rules, regulations and policies in your Interconnection or Resale Agreement, or in the Statement of General Terms and Conditions (SGAT) for the relevant state.
+Additional rules, regulations and policies in your Interconnection or Resale Agreement.

 Traffic Data Report Service (TDRS) provides customers with a summary of traffic data on certain network facilities.
 For additional information contact your CenturyLink Service Manager.